There are many layers of mystery to this syndrome:

 - 'not being taken seriously' are reasons that inhibit people talking about their CBS experiences.

-With CBS-affected individuals generally not disclosing their symptoms (for understandable reasons), it has further contributed to the condition residing in a clinical and social void.
+With CBS-affected individuals generally not sharing their unusual visual experiences (for understandable reasons), it has further contributed to the condition remaining incredibly well-hidden.

 - The actual cause of CBS remains essentially unknown.